Online sign-ups have closed. Contact us at

 Calendar Raffle Information

-Representatives from Westfield Little League will be distributing Raffle Calendars on Thursday, February 19 from 6:00-7:00 pm at Dunkin' Donuts in the Little River Plaza.
+Representatives from Westfield Little League will be distributing Raffle Calendars on Thursday, March 26 from 6:00-7:00 pm at Dunkin' Donuts in the Little River Plaza.

 Calendars are $10 apiece, and there will be daily prizes in May.
 This year's raffle prizes include an Apple iPad, Red Sox tickets, a Petra Azar Necklace, gift cards and $875 in cash!
 There will also be prizes for the players and teams who sell the most calendars.
 Drawings will be held weekly and announced through email, social media and our website.

 Top Sellers First Place – Xbox One Second Place (Baseball/Softball) – Batter’s Box Membership Third Place (Baseball/Softball) – Easton Bat

 Incentives to Sell Players - Players who sell 10 calendars or more receive a Westfield Little League hoodie.
 Team - Players from the team that sells the most calendars will receive an Easton Bat Bag.

 One longtime resident and familiar face behind the plate is set to go to bat for Westfield Little League.